defenseunicorns/leapfrogai/packages/vllm/README.md

 The default model that comes with this backend in this repository's officially released images is a [4-bit quantization of the Synthia-7b model](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-GPTQ).

-All of the commands in this sub-section are executed with the `packages/vllm` sub-directory.
+All of the commands in this sub-section are executed within this `packages/vllm` sub-directory.

-Optionally, you can specify a different model during Zarf create:
+Optionally, you can specify a different model during Zarf creation:

 ```bash
 uds zarf package create --confirm --set MODEL_REPO_ID=defenseunicorns/Hermes-2-Pro-Mistral-7B-4bit-32g --set MODEL_REVISION=main